- What exactly is Accreditation?

 What is the make-up of the Accrediting Board?

-The Accrediting Board is composed of businessmen and businesswomen who are members of the U.S. Chamber of Commerce Board of Directors, as well as chamber CEOs from across the U.S. who manage accredited chambers.
-The current Chairman of the Accrediting Board is Richard Studley, IOM, President and CEO of the Michigan Chamber of Commerce.
+The Accrediting Board is composed of chamber CEOs from across the U.S. who manage accredited chambers.
+The current Chairman of the Accrediting Board is Mike Neal, IOM, CCE, CEcD, President and CEO of the Tulsa Regional Chamber.

 Whom can I contact with questions about Accreditation?